Skip to content

 }

-State machines are one of the most commonly used design patterns in embedded development.
-Traditional state machine implementations usually involve a large switch-case structure or an array of function pointers, but they lack compile-time verification—you might miss handling a certain event in a certain state, and the compiler will not tell you.
+The state machine is one of the most commonly used design patterns in embedded development.
+Traditional state machine implementations usually involve a large switch-case structure or an array of function pointers, but they lack compile-time verification—you might miss handling a specific event in a specific state, and the compiler won't tell you.

-By defining the state transition table with constexpr and using static_assert for compile-time validation, we can catch omissions and conflicts during the compilation phase.
+By defining the state transition table using constexpr and using static_assert for compile-time validation, we can detect omissions and conflicts during the compilation phase.

 #include <array>